evetion/GeoArrays.jl/README.md

 ## Alternatives
 GeoArrays.jl was written to quickly save a geospatial Array to disk.
 Its functionality mimics `rasterio` in Python.
 If one requires more features---such as rasterization or zonal stats---which also work on NetCDF files, [Rasters.jl](https://github.com/rafaqz/Rasters.jl/) is a good alternative.
 Its functionality is more like `(rio)xarray` in Python.
+[NCDatasets](https://github.com/Alexander-Barth/NCDatasets.jl) is a great Julia package if working exclusively with NetCDF files.